dbkblk/rand_website/pages/features/index.md

 - **Multiple production & research**: When research or city production has been completed, any surplus lightbulbs/hammers are used on the next queued technology or item.
 - **Realistic culture spread**: Culture spreads based on the terrain, faster on clear lands and slower over peaks, deserts and dense vegetation.
 - **Technology diffusion**: Knowledge of discovered technology is gradually diffused through borders and commercial routes to those without the understanding.
 The more civilizations that have discovered the technology, the faster the flow.
+- **Hunt for food and glory**: During the ancient era, try to hunt as many animals as possible and gather them in your empire to generate new resources and to delight your population with new myths and legends that will aid the development of your civilization.
 - **Great commanders**: Great generals can transform into great commanders to give your nearby army some bonuses in the field.
 - **Barbarian generals**: The strongest barbarian hordes will get great generals to terrify their neighbours.
 - **Dynamic experience gain**: Units now gain experience relative to the difficulty of the battle they’ve fought, making combat more interesting.